A New Perspective

 Grey Croft also known as Seascale is today positioned on a Golf course adjacent to the Sellafield ex-nuclear power station and present day nuclear processing plant.
 Burl curtly and accurately describes this juxtaposition of an ancient and a modern power-point in just five words – ‘The stone circle is lovelier.’
 [Burl 1995].

 Work on this site was made difficult, due to security people hassling me about what my business was in bringing a theodolite into the area.
-However, Thom’s survey plan was checked over, and this was the first type D flattened circle that I had spent time with, often with the sound of waves breaking on nearby Silecroft beach.
-I have often since wondered if the conventional anglers that caught and ate mackerel off the beach at Silecroft thereafter glowed in the dark!
+However, Thom’s survey plan was checked over, and this was the first type D flattened circle that I had worked with.

 THE NORTHERN LINE THROUGH LUNDY ISLAND